 Endoscopic ultrasound (EUS)

 The endoscopic ultrasound (EUS) is another type of specialized camera, which has ultrasound probes attached to the end.
 This long, small, flexible endoscope allows us to obtain high definition ultrasound images of the pancreas, the pancreatic duct, the bile duct and other structures in the upper abdomen through the endoscope.
 It also allows doctors to drain fluid collections in or around the pancreas and take small tissue samples (called biopsies) of masses in or around the pancreas.
 This procedure takes 45 to 90 minutes and is performed with the child under anesthesia.

-We will begin using EUS technology in the summer of 2019, which will make Children’s Colorado one of the few hospitals in the country that have dedicated pediatric experts using both ERCP and EUS.
+Children’s Colorado is one of the few hospitals in the country that have dedicated pediatric experts using both ERCP and EUS.

 Many patients with pancreatic disorders require medications, pain control and supportive nutrition to reduce symptoms or complications of their condition.
 Working with the patient’s family and primary care provider, our multidisciplinary team works together to create an individualized medication and nutrition regimen and plan for follow-up for each patient.
 Thanks to this collaborative approach, our specialists ensure the best treatment for improving quality of life and reducing hospitalizations.

 In some cases, we may recommend surgery to remove masses or parts of the pancreas.
 Our team of pancreatic specialists includes expert pediatric surgeons who can ensure the best outcomes for even the youngest patients.